 - Make your way to the Star of Greece at Port Willunga and go for a short walk along the beach to pay your respects.

 - Visit the giant Buddha Goddess at Sellicks Hill overlooking the coastline and take a selfie.

 - Take the Myponga scenic drive over the dam and stop at Carrickalinga.
-Go for a quick swim in magical crystal clear blue water if you’re tempted, or take a short stroll along the pristine sandy beach.
+If you’re tempted, go for a quick swim in magical crystal clear blue water, or take a short stroll along the pristine sandy beach.

 - Catch the ferry to Kangaroo Island at Cape Jervis.
 Make sure you will make it to your hotel by nightfall.
 Ensure you book the ferry beforehand and that you don’t miss it.

 Be sure to read my guide on the best Fleurieu Peninsula beaches and attractions.